Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Depth presets are limited to 3 on plunge bases

-The Germans know their power tools like this one packs a punch like no other.
-And the Colt 1HP powered by a 1HP, the 5.6-amp variable motor produces speeds that top out at 35000 RPM.
+The Germans know their power tools like this one pack a punch like no other.
+The Colt 1HP powered by a 1HP, 5.6-amp variable motor produces speeds that top out at 35000 RPM.
 This allows you to work with almost any type of wood.
 The product is designed not only to push out power but also to provide precision.

 With its added finger support, the router allows you to cut/trim at the minutest of detail.
 Not only that, the router includes an edge guide, but this also lets you adjust your equipment at both macro and micro levels by merely lowering the motor to your preference.